-I designed a board game called Super (Quiz) Bowl.
-It is a game combining trivia questions with the rules of football, where the game board is a football field with an “end zone” at either end, which must be crossed to score a touchdown.
-I made a game board out of foam core board, but you could use a sheet of paper, if you marked it at 10 yard-intervals.
+This board game, Super (Quiz) Bowl, combines trivia questions with the rules of football, where the game board is a football field with an “end zone” at either end, which must be crossed to score a touchdown.
+This game board is made of foam core board, but you could use a sheet of paper, if you marked it at 10 yard-intervals.

-This game requires the football field (described above), four dice, two timers (showing seconds—we used the stopwatch function on our phones), Play cards (I made these on Canva and printed them out at home), Question cards (I used brain-teasers and trivia from the internet), and a football game piece (you could use a paperclip here or some other everyday object).
+This game requires the football field (described above), four dice, two timers (showing seconds—we used the stopwatch function on our phones), Play cards, Question cards (the trial-run used brain-teasers and trivia from the internet), and a football game piece (you could use a paperclip here or some other everyday object).

 Ideally, 3-9 people may play.
 This game requires two teams, of 1-4 players each, which alternate between being “Offense” and “Defense,” and an “Official.”
 If there is an even number of players, one person on each team must alternate acting as the Official.